 Students will be exposed to the works of representative writers of various cultures and to universal themes and common concerns of literature.
+Students will have an opportunity to facilitate the social, political, and religious tenets reflected in the primary works read.

-RELATED ITEMS/ELEMENTS - - - - - - -
+RELATED ITEMS/ELEMENTS -----